ExplorerRay/ITPE/README.md

 In order to follow the guide you'll need a GitHub account and a [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) that can create repositories (check all permissions under `repo`).
+Or you can use fine-grained Github token following [this](https://fluxcd.io/flux/installation/bootstrap/github/#github-organization).

 Install the CLI by downloading precompiled binaries using a Bash script: